-It has since set up a number of events within the energy and mining and quarrying sectors that support these two publications.
-These include the Deloitte Energy Excellence Awards, Downstream, New Zealand Petroleum Club, Energy Trader Forum and the New Zealand Minerals Forum.
+Events run within the energy and, mining and quarrying sectors include the Deloitte Energy Excellence Awards, Downstream, Taranaki Energy Forum, Emissions Workshop, Energy Trader Forum and the New Zealand Minerals Forum.

 Freeman also publishes six large, detailed industry maps, which provide an in-depth picture of the different sectors the company works with.
 Titles include Minerals Exploration and Mining, Petroleum Exploration and Mining, North Island Quarries, South Island Quarries, Energy Infrastructure and Smart Energy Technology.

-Launched in 2012, the Energy News and ABB Annual NZ Electricity Survey polls the electricity industry on key trends, opportunities and challenges.
-In 2016 over 500 participants took part in the survey, and the results are widely used to inform strategic business decisions.
+Launched in 2012, the Annual Energy News Electricity Survey, currently sponsored by GE Digital, polls the electricity industry on key trends, opportunities and challenges.
+In 2019 over 500 participants took part in the survey, and the results are widely used to inform strategic business decisions.

 Freeman’s emissions profile

 As a niche industry information and events organisation, Freeman is working to lower its own emissions profile and assist other organisations on the path towards a lower carbon future.

 First and foremost Freeman is a digital publisher preferring this medium to hard copy which of course has a reduced impact on the environment.
 Our conferences and events have now moved away from hard copy programmes to digital apps.
 Within the office we have waste recycling of paper, plastic and cans.
 We are currently rolling out new in-office technology that is moving closer to a paperless office.